-In addition to notifying the Company Secretary of any Trading in CUP securities within 3 days of any such occurring, Directors must also provide any additional information required to allow CUP to notify the ASX in accordance with ASX Listing Rules.
+Directors must notify the Company Secretary of any sale or purchase of CUP securities within 3 days of such trade occurring so that CUP may notify ASX in compliance with the ASX Listing Rules.

 7. Dealings excluded from this Policy